Pumpkin Papers: Media

-In his 1949 book The Red Plot Against America, HUAC investigator Robert E. Stripling claimed that he had name the documents the "Pumpkin Papers."
+In his 1949 book The Red Plot Against America, HUAC investigator Robert E. Stripling claimed that he had named the Pumpkin Papers.

 The nascent conservative movement led by William F. Buckley Jr. lionized Chambers as a hero, and Buckley's magazine National Review (founded 1955) continues to mention the Pumpkin Papers regularly.

 The Pumpkin Papers receive regular mention in the press, from local to national outlets.

-Books in the Hiss Case starting coming out before the case itself finished in court and continued to come out in the 21st Century, all mentioning the Pumpkin Papers.
-Richard Nixon, who rose to national fame during the Hiss Case, mentions the Pumpkin Papers in at least four of his own books.
+Books about the Hiss case starting coming out before the it finished and continued in the 21st century, all mentioning the Pumpkin Papers.
+Richard Nixon, who rose to national fame during the Hiss case, mentions the Pumpkin Papers in four of his books.
 The name Pumpkin Papers even appear in book titles on its own.
 Even the Pumpkin Papers Irregulars appear in a novel.